 With lifetime appointments, it’s not unusual for Supreme Court justices to serve well past the average U.S. retirement age of 63.
-(Justice Anthony Kennedy, 81, announced his retirement this week; Ruth Bader Ginsberg is 85; Stephen Breyer turns 80 in August; Antonin Scalia died while still on the court in 2016 at age 79 while still a Supreme Court justice.)
+(Ruth Bader Ginsberg and Stephen Breyer are both in their 80s; Antonin Scalia died while still on the court in 2016 at age 79 while still a Supreme Court justice.)

 But in the late 1930s, President Franklin D. Roosevelt wanted to put restrictions on the court when it came to age.
 Largely seen as a political ploy to change the court for favorable rulings on New Deal legislation, the Judicial Procedures Reform Bill of 1937, commonly referred to as the “court-packing plan,” was Roosevelt’s attempt to appoint up to six additional justices to the Supreme Court for every justice older than 70 years, 6 months, who had served 10 years or more.